Titanium biocompatibility: Surface coating

 where QADS is the surface charge density in C⋅cm−2, M is the molar mass of the protein in g⋅mol−1, n is the number of electrons transferred (in this case, one electron for each protonated amino group in the protein), and F is the Faraday constant in C⋅mol−1.

 The equation for collision frequency is as follows:

-where D = 8.83 × 10−7 cm2⋅s−1 is the diffusion coefficient of the BSA molecule at 310 K, d = 7.2 nm is the "diameter" of the proteinwhich is equivalent to twice the Stokes radius, NA = 6.023 × 1023 mol−1 is the Avogadro constant, and c* = 0.23 g⋅L−1 (3.3 μM) is the critical bulk supersaturation concentration.
+where D = 8.83 × 10−7 cm2⋅s−1 is the diffusion coefficient of the BSA molecule at 310 K, d = 7.2 nm is the "diameter" of the protein which is equivalent to twice the Stokes radius, NA = 6.023 × 1023 mol−1 is the Avogadro constant, and c* = 0.23 g⋅L−1 (3.3 μM) is the critical bulk supersaturation concentration.

 Wetting and solid surface

 Wetting occurs as a function of two parameters: surface roughness and surface fraction.
 By increasing wetting, implants can decrease the time required for osseointegration by allowing cells to more readily bind to the surface of an implant.
 Wetting of titanium can be modified by optimizing process parameters such as temperature, time, and pressure (shown in table below).
 Titanium with stable oxide layers predominantly consisting of TiO2 result in improved wetting of the implant in contact with physiological fluid.